MarkPearlCoZa/Blog_General/_posts/2018-07-23-Getting-your-team-to-agree-on-a-way-forward-with-Gradients-of-Agreement.md

 category: General
 ---

 This last year I had the privilege of leading a development team where we had a mix of personalities and mindsets.
-It was incredibly useful to have this mix when making decisions because different people in the team saw things from totally different angles.
+It was incredibly useful to have this mix, different people in the team saw things from totally different angles which I believe led to us making better decisions as a team.

 As the "official" leader, one of the things I wanted to get right in the team was taking them on a journey when we made critical team decisions that had a direct impact on how they worked.
 With these decisions I wanted agreement before proceeding.

 For instance, when making a hiring a new team member I wanted my team to be involved in the process of selection and making the call of hiring any proposed candidate.
 A phrase I would often say is "If we don't all agree on bringing this person into the team then we are not going to offer them the position".